NIVANorge/Mobius/Applications/IncaN/README.md

 If you are a previous user of INCA-N, see this [guidance on switching to the Mobius version](https://github.com/NIVANorge/Mobius/blob/master/Applications/IncaN/Guidance_on_switching_to_framework_version.txt)

 The version numbers found in this repository refer to the number of the Mobius version of the model only, and is not compatible with earlier version numbers.

+## Completely new users:

+Unfortunately there is no comprehensive full description of this version of the model at the moment, but you can piece together the essentials from the listed papers, and also see the (module source code)[https://github.com/NIVANorge/Mobius/blob/master/Modules/INCA-N.h], which is written to be as readable as possible.

 ## Parameter and input formats